-- A team approach.
-Mayo Clinic doctors from several medical specialties work together to provide you with the best care possible for hypereosinophilic syndrome.
-Your team may include specialists in allergic diseases, dermatology, gastroenterology, pediatrics, neurology, endocrinology, hematology and pathology.
+- Multidisciplinary team of specialized experts.
+Your Mayo Clinic team may include specialists in allergic diseases, dermatology, gastroenterology, pediatrics, neurology, endocrinology, hematology and pathology.

-- Cutting-edge medicine.
-The Allergic Diseases Research Laboratory has had a National Institutes of Health grant in allergic diseases since the 1980s and provides training for doctors from many medical disciplines, with the goals of finding new treatments and eventually curing diseases like hypereosinophilic syndrome.
+- Expertise.
+Mayo Clinic's mission is to research and share medical advancements and treatments.
+The Allergic Diseases Research Laboratory has been actively studying eosinophil biology for almost 50 years, aiming to understand the role of eosinophils in diseases such as hypereosinophilic syndrome.
+The Allergic Diseases Research Laboratory has had a National Institutes of Health grant in allergic diseases since the 1980s and provides training for doctors from many medical disciplines, with the goals of finding new treatments and eventually curing diseases such as hypereosinophilic syndrome.

 Mayo Clinic: Answers you can trust